Dansby Swanson Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.42 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.41).

+- Mets pitchers combine to allow 138 total home runs at a rate of 1.2 per game (to rank 18th in the league).

 © 2023 Data Skrive.
 All rights reserved.